THE OLD TESTAMENT HOUSE OF THE LORD: TEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 Another concept illustrated by the provision of manna is that of our need for continually eating the body and drinking the blood of Christ.

 In the sixth chapter of the Gospel of John, starting with the thirty-first verse, the manna of the Old Testament begins to be placed in context with the bread from Heaven of the New Testament.
-Christ is the "bread of God... which cometh down from heaven, and giveth life unto the world" (John 6:33).
+Christ is the “bread of God… which comes down from heaven, and gives life to the world” (John 6:33).

 It is not enough that at one point only in our life we eat his flesh and drink His blood.
 The concept that we are to “get saved” and then wait to go to Heaven is only partially true.
 Just as the Jews ate manna each day, we each day must keep ourselves in the place where the living Lord Jesus Christ can come to us and feed us with His body and give us to drink of His blood.